hugomgris/FDFPP/README.md

 ## General Description

 FDF++ is a powerful and extensible wireframe renderer for 3D maps, written in modern C++.
 It leverages the MLX42 graphics library to provide smooth rendering, interactive controls, and a rich set of features for map visualization, color management, projections, and visual effects.
 The project is designed for educational and creative purposes, allowing users to explore mathematical projections, color palettes, and custom map building.

-This advanced wireframe renderer transforms 2D height maps into stunning 3D visualizations with real-time manipulation capabilities.
-Whether you're visualizing terrain data, creating artistic wireframes, or exploring different mathematical projection systems, FDF++ provides the tools and flexibility you need.
+It is based on 42's Common Core's FDF project, which is asked to be written in C, as a side activity to train my C++ skills and OOP muscles.
+It also served as an opportunity to add a handful of extra features to the usual FDF project and try to come up with interesting build ideas.

 ## Preview